 Naturally, we become aware of others and their struggles while trying not to focus on our own.
 Contemplating how to assist in the transformation of a situation sometimes allows for resolution of our predicament.

 The idea is to bask in the joyful successes, as we consider our season and hope for answers.
 At the same time, we swirl together like particles in a dust bowl.
 Our goal is to become the support help in the clearing of debris, thereby moving us collectively to a visionary path.

 There’s plenty of time for introspection while waiting.
 Recognition of our faults and shortcomings makes us more aware that deficient behavior often stems from misunderstandings, and or a chaotic reaction to circumstance.

 Already gems in the making God’s excellent hands are working on us, and we need plenty of polish.
 Perhaps waiting isn’t such a crummy state, after all, because it brings us closer to God’s perfection.

 Self-righteousness is never the intent, as life by no means exemplifies perfection.
 In our humanness, there is a painful awareness that each time we must wait; another lesson is learned, thereby seeking wisdom in the process.

 The kind of wisdom that makes us slaps ourselves upside the head and say, “No wonder I’m still waiting!”

 Caught in a dust bowl?

-There are days I need a little extra polish and I am thankful for friends and family that help me recognize the areas where my dust is forming.
+There are days we need a little extra polish, always thankful for friends and family that help us recognize the areas where the dust is forming.

 While You Wait Be Inspired